-This research uses corpus analysis techniques to automatically discover similar words directly from the contents of the untagged databases.
+This research uses corpus analysis techniques to automatically discover similar words directly from the contents of the databases which are not tagged with part-of-speech labels.
 Using these similarities, user queries are automatically expanded, resulting in conceptual retrieval rather than requiring exact word matches between queries and documents.
+We are able to achieve a 7.6% improvement for TREC5 queries and up to a 28.5% improvement on the narrow-domain Cystic Fibrosis collection.
 This work has been extended to multi-database collections where each sub-database has a collection-specific similarity matrix associated with it.
 If the best matrix is selected, substantial search improvements are possible.
-However, automatically selecting the appropriate matrix for a particular query remains under investigation.
+Various techniques to select the appropriate matrix for a particular query are analyzed and a 4.8% improvement in the results is validated.